hubalu/MazeGame/README.md

 # MazeGame
 Hi!
-Here is a maze game written by Rui Ge and Bihao Xu together.
+Here is a maze game written by Rui Ge and Bihao Xu together, driven from CS61B course at the University of California, Berkeley.
 We are currently MS in Computer Science students from the University of Chicago.

 To start the game, please run the byog/Core/Main.java.
 When the user interface has appeared, type in a random number as the seed, then type "s",and the maze will be presented.